1. Overview

 3 month lifecycle

-if “Receive Event Card” or “Cash/Cash+ account tile” is active, do not show this tile anymore
+If “Receive Event Card” or “Cash/Cash+ account tile” is active, do not show this tile anymore

 In-person moderated lab usability testing